Skip to main content

 You usually want to place your species in sub-biomes.

-Placing species in Biomes asset is usually reserved for quick tests and throwaway maps.
+Placing species in Biomes asset is handy for quick tests and throwaway maps.
 Sub-Biomes provide control which becomes important for setups with more than a few species.

-Sub-biomes may be placed procedurally (based on a number of inputs, such as hand-painted masks, textures, landscape weightmaps, etc).
+Sub-biomes may be placed procedurally (based on many inputs, such as hand-painted masks, textures, landscape weightmaps, etc).

 image